kushalkolar/MESmerize/README.md

 ## News & upcoming

+**June 2020**

+Version 0.2 released.
+Changes:
+- The Viewer can handle 3D data and 3D ROIs.
+Classes are provided for creating Volumetic ROI types, and a Volumetic ROI manager.
+- Caiman 3D CNMF can be used with 3D data.
+- Updated CNMF(E) and motion correction modules to use the latest release of CaImAn.
+Parameter entry GUIs are much more flexible now.
+- CNMF(E) data can be imported from hdf5 files from Caiman, allowing these data to be used for downstream analysis in Mesmerize.
+- Suite2p importer added.
+- Some cleanup with the batch manager.

+*Please note that batches from v0.1 and v0.2 are not inter-compatible.
+Use the v0.1 branch if you need v0.1*

+**Nov 2019:**

-**Nov 13, 2019:** See our recent biorxiv manuscript where we use Mesmerize to analyze a calcium imaging dataset from *Ciona intestinalis* as well as other model organisms!
+See our recent biorxiv manuscript where we use Mesmerize to analyze a calcium imaging dataset from *Ciona intestinalis* as well as other model organisms!

 https://doi.org/10.1101/840488

-#### Future plans:

-- Video tutorials
-- Use the latest version of CaImAn to incorporate the new component evaluation metrics and registration across trials
-- Create an Anaconda installation for Windows & Mac users.

 ## Questions/Discussions